m-dzub/Dzubay-AiDD-Personal-Website/.prompt/README.md

 about.html image now images/MSIS_Headshot_2025.jpg
 Made resume.html a full-screen PDF viewer of images/Dzubay_Mischa_MSIS.pdf (no panel/sections).
 NOTES2: I accepted the changes, and then changed the green color

+PROMPT3:I want you to add in two projects to the projects.html file. one for my FCRE website project where I want you to Add the screenshot I attached, title it "FCRE Website Project", and then give this link below the on for the link that says "view project here" for my second project, I want you to title it "Rule Based Agent", Add the second screenshot I attached and add a small header above it labeled "Process Flow", and then add this link below it https://console.dialogflow.com/api-client/demo/embedded/5cca3a92-7823-
+471c-ab0f-443f1f0e1c35 give this link below the on for the link that says "view project here"

+OUTPUT3: Actions taken
+Edited projects.html to add two project cards inside the existing .grid:
+FCRE Website Project
+Title: "FCRE Website Project"
+Tags: HTML, CSS
+Image placeholder: images/fcre_screenshot.png
+Button: "view project here" (href currently #; replace with the live FCRE link) Rule Based Agent
+Title: "Rule Based Agent"
+Tags: Dialogflow, Agent
+Small header above image: "Process Flow"
+Image placeholder: images/rule_agent_screenshot.png
+Button: "view project here" linking to the Dialogflow demo: https://console.dialogflow.com/api-client/demo/embedded/5cca3a92-7823-471c-ab0f-443f1f0e1c35

+NOTES3: I accepted everything and then had to fix the link for my first project.

+PROMPT4: ow in the about me section add this under about me "I am passionate about driving sustainable corporate innovation with AI.
+Deeply analytical and committed to integrity.
+Currently getting my M.S. in Information Systems at the Kelley School of Business this summer.
+I am seeking tech role internships for the summer of 2026, with the knowledge I have and the skills I am in the process of getting."

+OUTPUT4:Summary of change

+File edited: about.html
+Inserted the paragraph exactly where you requested under "About Me": "I am passionate about driving sustainable corporate innovation with AI.
+Deeply analytical and committed to integrity.
+Currently getting my M.S. in Information Systems at the Kelley School of Business this summer.
+I am seeking tech role internships for the summer of 2026, with the knowledge I have and the skills I am in the process of getting."

+NOTES4: I accepted the changes

+REFELCTION: AI was extremely helpful in making this website.
+It saved me a lot of time creating the CSS, the page layout, the places to put the images and with the contact form.
+With these, I could go into an HTML file and write what I wanted without any setup.
+For my PROMT4, I asked it to input a message I typed out for me and it did it even faster!
+Something that it had trouble with was taking attached images and then then populating them.
+To all it to input the pictures, I added them to images subdirectory and then told them to link them where I wanted.
+This saved me some time because I did not have to find where I wanted to put them, but It didn't save a substantial amount of time so I just did the rest by hand.